alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-<p style="text-align: left; color: black; font-size:18px;font-weight:bold">What is research?
+<p style="text-align:left; color:black; font-size:18px;font-weight:bold">What is research?
 Why we conduct it?</p> “*The heart and soul of good writing is research; you should write not what you know but what you can find out about*” (Robert J. Sawyer)

 ICCLab was founded in September 2022, when [Dr. Dinh Nguyen](https://vinuni.edu.vn/people/nguyen-van-dinh-phd/) joined the [College of Engineering Computer Science, VinUniversity](https://vinuni.edu.vn/college-of-engineering-computer-science/).